wing5wong/artisan-whs-static/source/_events/2021-02-09_whs-house-athletics-day.md

 #### Our Inter-House Athletics Day is on Thursday, 25 February, at Cook Gardens.
 💚💛💙❤️

-**Click on bit.ly/whshouse for information regarding schedules & points updates throughout the day!** 👍

 •	All students are to **go straight to Cooks Gardens** in the morning.